wanderer1500/ChatApp_Socket/README.md

 - `client.cpp` - Chat client program.
 - `README.md` - This file, containing details of the project.
 - `images/` - Screenshots of the running server and clients on separate hosts.
-- `Report.pdf` - Contains group details, explanations, and additional functionalities.
+- `Report.pdf` - Contains explanations, and additional functionalities.
 - `Demo.mp4` - Demo Video of the working of multi-client chat server.

 ## Compilation & Execution